 The National Association of Certified Credit Counselors (NACCC) is a nonprofit professional organization that oversees the education needs, procedures, and outcomes of its members.
-Our mission is to enhance the knowledge, skills, and abilities necessary to help clients increase financial literacy, address negative money behaviors, and implement sound financial management through holistic financial and career counseling.
+Our mission is to enhance the knowledge, skills, and abilities necessary to help clients improve their own lives by increasing financial literacy, addressing negative money behaviors, and implementing sound financial management through financial and career counseling and coaching methodologies.

 NACCC partners with the Financial Counseling Network (FCN) and the Center for Financial Literacy (CFL) to provide educational programs that are based on data-driven qualitative and quantitative needs analysis of the credit and financial counseling industries.
 All three organizations operate within the Financial Counseling Network which provides a unified organizational structure.

 Our counselor certification programs cover essential counseling techniques, financial problem solving, consumer credit, consumer protection legislation, and the sources and solutions of delinquent debt.
 Our curriculum emphasizes not only the financial side of debt-related issues but also the emotional/cognitive aspects related to destructive money behaviors.

 The certification exam is written in accordance with The Standards for Educational and Psychological Testing developed by The American Educational Research Association, The National Council on Measurement in Education, and The American Psychological Association.
 All exams are monitored by testing and measurement experts (such as industrial/organizational psychologists) to ensure content validity, reliability, and non-discriminatory items for protected classes.
 Exams are administered through proctoring services offered at universities and community colleges nationwide.